bcgov/design-system/components/footer/README.md

 ## Required

+## Last Updated:

 ## Visual Example

 ![Footer](./images/footer.png)

-## How to Use This:
+## Requirements:
-Must appear on all public-facing B.C.
+* Must appear on all public-facing B.C.
 Government online content and services

-## Don't Use This for:
-Any online content or digital services that are not a part of the B.C. government.
-Unsure?
-Contact the Design System team to ask a question.
-Ask HERE.

-Consider using a footer with collapsible functionality (Footer – Extended) for sites with additional navigation requirements.

-## Rationale
-This footer is the current version.
-It meets all government standards, branding, and accessibility requirements.
-By using this header for your website or app, you’ll help ensure that citizens have a consistent experience when using B.C. government online services.
+* Home, Disclaimer, Privacy, Accessibility, and Copyright must be present.
+Other links can be added as required.

 ## Behaviour
 * Ensure all links lead to correct pages